MathiasWP/VIRTUAL-DOM-TREE/readme.md

 ```

-**Tip:** Copy the code into the console and type in "DOMTREE" for instant demo
+**Tip:** Copy the code into the console and type in "DOMTREE" for instant demo.